When to Hire a WordPress Development Agency vs Freelancers

 WordPress agencies follow structured project workflows.
 These often include:

-This approach reduces delivery risk on long-term or multi-phase projects, especially where multiple stakeholders are involved.
+This method helps reduce delivery risks for long-term or multi-phase projects, especially when several stakeholders are involved.

 Key difference:

-Agencies prioritize process and predictability; freelancers prioritize speed and flexibility.
+Agencies focus on process and predictability, while freelancers value speed and flexibility.

 C. Cost Structure and Transparency